It from ETH: Multi-interval Entanglement and Replica Wormholes from Large-$c$ BCFT Ensemble: The Large- BCFT Ensemble

 In this paper, we will focus on the OPE coefficients associated to heavy operators, with Gaussian statistics \cite{Chandra:2022bqq}

 where

 The spectral density of the boundary primary operators interpolating between the Cardy boundary $a$ and $b$ is given by

-where $g_{a/b}$ are the boundary $g$-functions, and this factor in front of $\rho_{0}(h)$ is fixed by considering the cylinder partition function (see Sec.~\ref{sec:warmup}), using Equ.~\eqref{cardyandvacishi}.
+where $g_{a/b}$ are the boundary $g$-factors, and this factor in front of $\rho_{0}(h)$ is fixed by considering the cylinder partition function (see Sec.~\ref{sec:warmup}), using Equ.~\eqref{cardyandvacishi}.
 The OPE coefficients of the boundary primary operators

 are denoted as $C_{ijk}^{cab}$ (see Fig.~\ref{pic:BOPE}).\footnote{Strictly speaking, these are actually BCFT three point structure coefficients.
 Since we will deal with the issues associated to normalization explicitly in this paper, we will not distinguish the two, and simply call them BCFT OPE coefficients.
 Our convention for these BCFT OPE coefficients is to place the boundary condition labels above a boundary primary label when they lie on the opposite side of a triangle.
 For example, we place $c$ above $i$.} These boundary OPE coefficients are proposed to obey Gaussian statistics \cite{Wang:2025bcx, Hung:2025vgs}